Bundle up your home to save money and significantly increase comfort.

-- Home must have an electric heating system or an electric cooling system serving at least 80 percent of the home’s conditioned floor area.
+- Home must have an electric heating system or an electric cooling system serving at least 80% of the home’s conditioned floor area.

-- Electrically heated home incentives apply to houses with a permanently installed electric furnace, heat pump or electric zonal heating systems (baseboard or ceiling/wall heaters).
+- Electrically heated home incentives apply to houses with a permanently installed electric furnace, heat pump or electric zonal heating system (baseboard or ceiling/wall heaters) as the current primary heat source.
 Space heaters do not qualify.

-- Insulation incentives are available on existing homes only.
-Work performed as part of building code requirements is not eligible for an incentive.
+- Work performed as part of building code requirements is not eligible for an incentive.

 - Incentives are limited to one insulation incentive per type (attic, floor, and/or wall insulation) for the lifetime of the home.

-- Pre-existing insulation levels must be R-20 or less
+- Existing insulation must be R-20 or less

-- Final insulation depth must be R-49 or greater
+- Final insulation depth must be R-38 or greater

-- Electric cooling is not sufficient to meet the requirement for a floor insulation incentive
+- Home must have an electric heating system serving at least 80% of the home’s conditioned floor area.
+Electric cooling is not sufficient to meet the requirement for a floor insulation incentive.

-- Pre-existing insulation levels must be R-18 or less
+- Existing insulation must be R-18 or less.

-- Final insulation level must total R-30 or greater
+- Final insulation depth must be R-30 or greater.

-- Existing insulation levels must be R-4 or less
+- Existing insulation must be R-10 or less.

-- New insulation added must be minimum R-13 or fill cavity
+- Final insulation depth must be R-13 or fully fill cavity.

 - Insulation along rim joists does not qualify.